MS in Molecular Pharmacology & Toxicology

 Applications for admission are reviewed by the Pharmacology and Pharmaceutical Sciences Graduate Admissions Committee of the School of Pharmacy and are evaluated primarily on the basis of academic excellence.

-Applications and all supporting materials may be submitted anytime between September 1 and January 15 (9pm PCT, midnight EST) for consideration for admission for the following Fall semester.
+Applications and all supporting materials may be submitted anytime between September 1 and January 15 for consideration for admission for the following Fall semester.

-The application deadline for the Fall semester is January 15 (9pm PCT, midnight EST).
+The application deadline for the Fall semester is January 15 (9pm Pacific Time, midnight Eastern Time).
 Applicants selected by the admission committee will be notified of acceptance shortly thereafter.
 Admissions decisions will continue to be made until the class is filled.